KenKundert/nestedtext/doc/techniques.rst

 file and it demonstrates how to use the *keymap* argument from :func:`loads` or :func:`load` to add location information to *Voluptuous* error messages.

-The input file is the same as in the previous example, i.e. deployment settings for a web server:
+The input file in this case specifies deployment settings for a web server:

 .. literalinclude:: ../examples/deploy.nt
    :language: nestedtext